 Symptoms include vaginal bleeding and severe abdominal pain which can also indicate an ectopic pregnancy.
 An ectopic pregnancy is when a baby implants outside the uterus and this is life threatening.

-The term Monochorionic Twins is used when identical twins share one placenta, though fraternal twins can sometimes, but rarely, share one too as they can fuse together.
+The term Monochorionic Twins is used when identical twins share one placenta, fraternal twins can sometimes but rarely share one to but it's when the two fuse together.
 With most twin pregnancies fraternal twins will have their every own placenta, this is called dichorionic twins.
 Sometimes identical twins will have separate placentas.

-A mother having twins whether they share a placenta or not, are at a higher risk for other complications such as placenta previa and placenta abruption than a mother carrying one baby.
+A mother having twins whether they share a placenta or not, are at a higher risk for twin pregnancy complications such as placenta previa and placenta abruption than a mother carrying one baby.